yonikremer/grouped_sampling/README.md

 ## [Finalist at Regeneron International Science and Engineering Fair 2023](https://projectboard.world/isef/project/robo037-a-single-usage-is-all-you-need)

-## 5 high school credit points in data science.
+## Five high school credit points in data science.
 Grade: 99%

-# Abstarct:
+# Abstract:

-I developed and published an open-source efficient text-generation algorithm called grouped sampling to enable cheap and accessible AI text-generation services for everyone.
+I developed and published an open-source efficient text-generation algorithm called grouped sampling to enable affordable and accessible AI text-generation services for everyone.

-Causal language models are state-of-the-art text generation models that power many popular products like chat-GPT.
+Causal language models are state-of-the-art text generation models that power many popular products like ChatGPT.
 The naive text generation algorithm requires x usages of a causal language model to generate x words, which makes it inefficient.

-Grouped sampling is an alternative algorithm that manipulates the input text before passing it to the model,

-forcing the model to predict the entire output at once.
+Grouped sampling is an alternative algorithm, which manipulates the input text before passing it to the model, forcing the model to predict the entire output at once.

 Grouped sampling only requires one use of a causal language model to generate text of any length, making it much more efficient.

 I compared grouped sampling and the naive algorithm in translating TED talks.

-The naive algorithm required 33.049 GPU hours that costs $17.87.
+The naive algorithm required 33.049 GPU hours that cost $17.87.

 Grouped sampling required 0.028 GPU hours that costs $0.015.